The broadcast of September 27th

 Corona is an invention of the mighty?
 And Covid-19 no more than a cold?
 Actor Christian Kahrmann, once Benny Beimer from “Lindenstrasse”, cannot laugh at such absurd theories.
 In March 2021, the now 49-year-old fell ill with Covid-19: shortness of breath, intensive care unit, artificial coma.
 His father died of the viral disease, the mother shortly afterwards of cancer.
 Christian Kahrmann survived.

-To this day, however, he suffers from the long-term effects of the virus infection, known as post-Covid: muscle and limb pain, nerve pain, numbness in the feet, insomnia, severe exhaustion.
-He is a guest in the studio of “Zervakis & Opdenhövel.
-Live “and repeatedly struggling for breath.”
+To this day, however, Kahrmann suffers from the long-term effects of the virus infection, known as post-Covid: muscle and limb pain, nerve pain, numbness in the feet, insomnia, severe exhaustion.
+Guest in the studio of “Zervakis & Opdenhövel.
+Live “the man from Cologne audibly struggles for breath over and over again.”
 It totally screwed me through the meat grinder, “is how he describes his psychological situation.
 The death of his father and mother” totally broke him “.

 Post-Covid doctor advises: take illness seriously – and get vaccinated